-The Ontario Heritage Act establishes timeframes for consent to or refusal of permits for the alteration of heritage properties under Sections 30(4) and 42(4), the demolition of heritage properties under Sections 27(3), 34(2), and 42(4) of the Act, and for repeal of a designation by-law under Section 32(2).
+The Ontario Heritage Act establishes timeframes for consent to or refusal of permits for the alteration of heritage properties under Sections 33(7)30(4) and 42(4), the alteration of buildings used for religious purposes under Section 33(18) of the Act, the demolition of heritage properties under Sections 27(3), 34(2), and 42(4) of the Act, and for repeal of a designation by-law under Section 32(2).
 The prescribed timeframes are:

-- 60-day review period for the demolition of a listed property - 90-day review period for the alteration of a property designated under Part IV or V of the Act - 90-day review period for the demolition of a property designated under Part IV or V of the Act - 90-day review period for the repeal of a by-law designating a property under Part IV of the Act
+- 60-day review period for the demolition of a listed property - 90-day review period for the alteration of a property designated under Part IV or V of the Act - 60-day review period for qualifying alterations to buildings used for religious purposes designated under Part IV or Part V of the Act - 90-day review period for the demolition of a property designated under Part IV or V of the Act - 90-day review period for the repeal of a by-law designating a property under Part IV of the Act

 The City will make best efforts to adhere to these timeframes which begin when an application is deemed complete and a notice of receipt is served on the applicant.
 The timelines may be extended through mutual agreement between the City and the applicant.
+Applications for alterations to or for the demolition of properties designated under Part IV or V will be deemed approved if not approved within the prescribed timeframe and without mutual agreement between the City and the applicant.